Jan 27, 2018

 • Saving your seat is convenient because of its English website http://willerexpress.com/en/

-If you are staying around train stations like Shinjuku, Tokyo, etc., and you don’t mind transferring once or more, then I suggest taking the train between Tokyo and Narita Airport.
+If you are staying around train stations like Shinjuku, Tokyo, etc., and you don’t mind transferring once or more, then I suggest taking the train between Tokyo to Narita Airport.

-I personally like BUSES because of the luggage, it’s comfortable, I don’t like transferring, and there’s a direct bus to Narita/Haneda from the prefecture where I live.
+I personally like BUSES because of the luggage space, its comfort, I don’t like transferring, and there’s a direct bus to Narita/Haneda from the prefecture where I live.
 Check out your local bus stations for it.